 “We’re doing that through nutrition, education, health and social services,” said Todd.
 “We’re giving these children a hope in life where, in the past, they often really had none.
 There was no way to break the cycle of poverty.”

 “Zambia is the only country that we are actually focusing on and the only country that we plan on focusing on in the future,” explained Todd.
 “There are various reasons for that.
-Our original founder was born in Zambia his parents were doing missionary work where he was born, so he has kind of an affinity towards the orphans and understands the plights that are happening over there.”
+Our original founder was born in Zambia his parents were doing missionary work where he was born, so he has an affinity towards the orphans and understands the plights that are happening over there.”

 Founded in 2003, Family Legacy has extended its footprint and influence in Zambia.